With your HSC English Exam right around the corner, it’s important you have a solid HSC English study plan.

 Step 3: Try a practice essay questions from above (closed book) do your best to answer each Module A and B question and write your essay (35 minutes each).

-Step 4: Spend 20 minutes revising Unseen Texts – you can take a look at the 2019 HSC English Paper 1 here!
+Step 4: Spend 20 minutes revising Unseen Texts – check out past papers here!

 Step 5: Mark your practice past paper exam according to the NESA Marking Rubric.